RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ![ruanmei](https://media.discordapp.net/attachments/1106786214608109669/1169130890685857802/F9vQImPaUAANvhK.png?ex=65826d7d&is=656ff87d&hm=96e78f887f703428c141741e7a06de53a5ad57806c05517e315b8c81312c9370&=&format=webp&quality=lossless&width=1165&height=655)

 ## Introduction
-Ruan Mei is a 5-star Ice Harmony character and Member #81 of Genius Society.
-As the first ever limited 5-star Harmony character, Ruan Mei was met with high expectations to compete against the other already-amazing Harmony characters, such as Tingyun, Bronya, and Asta.
-Does she hold a candle to them?
-Or is she outshined by their incredible support value?
-Read this guide to learn how to optimize Ruan Mei effectively and see how she can fit in your teams!
+Ruan Mei is a 5-star Ice Harmony character and Member #81 of the Genius Society.
+As the first-ever limited 5-star Harmony character, Ruan Mei faces high expectations.
+These expectations especially concern her performance in relation to other high-value Harmony characters, such as Tingyun, Bronya, and Asta, as well as her overall utility and usage.
+Does she hold a candle to them, or is she outshined by their incredible support value?
+Read this guide to learn how to optimize Ruan Mei effectively and see how she can fit into your teams!

 ![ruanmei](https://media.discordapp.net/attachments/1106792336668753971/1185219131188985928/ruan_mei_animations.gif?ex=658ed055&is=657c5b55&hm=f11b92b8e6e8abf27d220a99151b19ad9248beaaf4a282aed89155bfe2ee89e2&=&width=1162&height=654)